Andersonpolanco1/PlatformMS/README.md

 `kubectl apply -f rabbitmq-depl.yaml`

-Go to the path `PlatformMS/PlatformsService` and run the following commands to build and push service image:

-`docker build -t {YourUserName/platformsservice} .` (lowercase all)

-Then push the image to docker hub:

-`docker push {YourUserName/platformsservice}`

 Go to the path `PlatformMS/PlatformsService/K8S` and run the following commands:

 In the file platforms-depl.yaml correct the name of the image you just created